rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 - **Block Name**: In above example the `resource` is the first element which is of the type `block name`.

-- **Resource Type**: Following resource we've the declaration of the Resource Type that we want to create.
+- **resource Type**: Following resource we've the declaration of the resource Type that we want to create.
 This is a fixed value and depends on the provider where we want to create the resource.
 In this example we've the local resource with the type being file `[local = provider, file = resource]`.

-- **Resource Name**: This is logical name that can be used to identify the resource.
+- **resource Name**: This is logical name that can be used to identify the resource.
 It can be named anything.
 Here we've called it `pet`.

 - **Arguments**: Within the curly braces, we can provide the arguments in a key